BlfoorTurk/blf-paginator/README.md

-# pagify-js
+# paginix

-The pagify-js Module is a JavaScript class that allows you to paginate an array of items.
+The paginix Module is a JavaScript class that allows you to paginate an array of items.
 It splits the array into smaller arrays, based on a given number of items per page, and provides methods to navigate between the pages.

 # Constructor